silotto/Online-Editor-1/README.md

 # Voila!
 ![step 13](explorer_2018-11-05_10-29-57.png)
 # Open like any html files
-# Or open it on any editor
+# Or open it using any editor

 # LIVE DEMO: https://onlinehtmleditor.herokuapp.com/